jslefche/sem_book/docs/07-Latent_variables.md

 ##     performance     246.382   77.658    3.173    0.002
 ```

 Ah-ha!
-Introducing this correlated error has now reduced the $\chi^2$ statistic to an acceptably low level ($P = 0.116$).
-Thus, we have arrived at a legitimate latent construct of plant performance, which we can now use to evaluate some broader hypotheses.
+Introducing this correlated error has now reduced the $\chi^2$ statistic to an acceptably low level to achieve an adequate model fit (*P* = 0.116).
+Thus, we fail to reject our latent construct of plant performance, which we can now use to evaluate some broader hypotheses.

 If you recall, the authors' original intent was to explore how native vs. non-native genotypes of *Spartina* influenced performance, which they quantified using a measure of genetic distance from the local population.
 To test this hypothesis, let's fit the following path model: